Skip to main content

 Cyber Essentials is a UK Government-backed scheme run by the National Cyber Security Centre and delivered by IASME.

-It’s designed to help businesses of all sizes protect themselves from common cyber threats.
+It’s designed to help businesses of all sizes protect themselves from common, high-volume cyber threats.

 The scheme has two levels of certification:

-Neil plays a leading role in developing and evolving these standards alongside the NCSC.
+Neil leads work on developing and evolving these standards alongside the NCSC.

 The schemes are updated regularly to reflect emerging threats while keeping the bar high for security fundamentals.